shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

    * Case A: No License Specified (The Ambiguous Default) When a video is uploaded with no explicit license terms, a reuser must rely entirely on a standard "fair use" analysis.
 The argument depends on the transformative nature of the new work (commentary, criticism, parody, etc.).
 This is the most common but also the most legally uncertain situation.

-   * Case B: Standard Platform Licenses (e.g., the 'YouTube Standard License') This license grants users permission for basic platform functions like viewing and sharing via the official embed player.
+   * Case B: Standard Platform Licenses (e.g., the 'Standard YouTube License') This license grants users permission for basic platform functions like viewing and sharing via the official embed player.
 It does not grant permission to download the content to create a new, derivative work.
 Because permission for such a use is explicitly not granted by the license, a reuser must justify their actions under the separate legal principle of fair use.
 The license's existence clarifies the default permissions, but it does not legally prevent a fair use defense for uses outside those permissions.

    * Case C: Explicitly Restrictive Licenses (e.g., "All Rights Reserved," "Do Not Re-upload")